 This book is an outgrowth of my university lectures and certain of my published works on mathematical foundations, principles and applications of classical electromagnetic field theory.
 The targeted readers range from sophomore students with no background on electromagnetic theory to graduates and researchers of basic sciences and electrical engineering who are specializing on this field.

-‘Lectures on Classical Electromagnetic Theory‘ is a monograph based on certain of my published works that reflect personal perspective and original contributions on mathematical foundations and principles of classical electromagnetic field theory.
-By “personal perspective” I mean to adhere to the worldview that the laws of macroscobic electromagnetism as described by Maxwell’s equations of stationary media are frame indifferent and recognize all frame indifferent axioms, postulates, principles and laws of other disciplines that constitute Newtonian continuum mechanics in Euclidean space.
-In that regard if a relativistic extension of this theory is ever required, then it should be constructed in a way as to yield the frame indifferent field equations exactly in the nonrelativistic limiting cases.
+The structure and design of the book is a reflection of my “personal perspective” on foundations of electromagnetism.
+By personal perspective I mean to adhere to the worldview that the laws of macroscobic electromagnetism as described by Maxwell’s equations of stationary media are frame indifferent and recognize all frame indifferent axioms, postulates, principles and laws of other disciplines that constitute Newtonian continuum mechanics in Euclidean space.
+It should be understood that I avoid any contradicting alternative theory for moving bodies (especially Special and General Theories of Relavity) in the context of macroscobic electromagnetism.

 This monograph currently comprises 5 parts, while additional ones are also planned in the long term.